ibm-cloud-docs/EventStreams/quick_setup_guide.md

 _Link to additional docs page content, highlight that this is not part of the managed service_

-Kafka Connect is part of the Apache Kafka project and allows connecting external systems to Kafka.
+Kafka Connect is part of the Apache Kafka project and allows you to connect external systems to Kafka.
 It consists of a runtime  that can run connectors to copy data to and from a cluster.
 [Using Kafka Connect with Event Streams](/docs/EventStreams?topic=EventStreams-kafka_connect)

 Kafka Connect is not part of the managed {{site.data.keyword.messagehub}} service.